vmchiran/oci-api-platform/Plans and Applications in APIPCS.md

 # How to create Plans

 1. Define the Plan

   Examples:
   - Rate Limiting Plans: Bronze, Silver, Gold
   - Gateway Access Plans: Dev, Test, Prod

 1. Add API entitlements to the Plan

-1. Subscribe Application(s) or go to create App and then return here
+1. Subscribe Application(s)

 1. [Optional] Publish the Plan on the Developer Portal, for developers to discover and request subscription